Namespace Imports

 will be used.
 However, if at

-least one reference to a property such as NS.end
+least one reference to a property such as NS.version

 The default heuristic